Home

 Fig. 1 Colonic anatomy and pathophysiology of left colonic partial functional obstruction.

-a).
-The appendix is vertical at birth and ileocecal valve (ICV) enters the cecum with submucous antireflux tunnel. b).
-With a competent ileocecal valve-the back pressure (arrow 1) distends appendix (arrow 2), distends cecum with lateral wall being able to distend laterally allowing it to move from C1 to C2 position (arrow 3) causes appendix to rotate at 180 degrees medially towards anterior taenia coli (red arrow), the ileocecal valve is pushed up reducing the submucosal tunnel and reducing the ileocecal angle (arrow 4).
-This explains the lateral overgrowth of cecum and varying positions of appendix in the 180 degrees arc and fetal and early childhood appendicitis. c).
-Eventually, the ileocecal valve becomes incompetent, payer’s patches get inflamed and back pressure on the patent vitellointestinal duct (PVID) remnants like Meckel’s Diverticulum to persist as pop off mechanism.
-This explains the basis of formation of PVID and its remnants, terminal ileal reflux which can lead to the enlargement of Payer’s patches causing necrotizing enterocolitis in preterm babies, making lead point of intussusception in infants and backwash ileitis leading to nonspecific mesenteric adenitis, tuberculosis in underdeveloped and developing countries while Chron’s disease in developed world in children, adolescents and young adults.
-A, Appendix; C, cecum; C1, original cecal position; C2, after the force on the lateral wall; CICV, competent ileocecal valve; ICV, ileocecal valve; IICV, incompetent ileocecal valve; IPP, inflamed Payer’s patches; MD, Meckel’s diverticulum; NPP, normal Payer’s patches; TI, terminal ileum.
+(a) The appendix is vertical at birth, and the ileocecal valve (ICV) enters the cecum with a submucous antireflux tunnel. (b) With a competent ileocecal valve, the back pressure (arrow 1) distends the appendix (arrow 2), distends the cecum with the lateral wall being able to distend laterally, allowing it to move from C1 to C2 position (arrow 3), causing the appendix to rotate 180 degrees medially towards the anterior taenia coli (red arrow).
+The ileocecal valve is pushed up, reducing the submucosal tunnel and decreasing the ileocecal angle (arrow 4).
+This explains the lateral overgrowth of the cecum and varying positions of the appendix in the 180-degree arc, as well as fetal and early childhood appendicitis. (c) Eventually, the ileocecal valve becomes incompetent, Peyer’s patches get inflamed, and back pressure on the patent vitellointestinal duct (PVID) remnants like Meckel’s diverticulum persists as a pop-off mechanism.
+This explains the basis for the formation of PVID and its remnants, terminal ileal reflux, which can lead to the enlargement of Peyer’s patches, causing necrotizing enterocolitis in preterm babies, acting as a lead point for intussusception in infants, and backwash ileitis leading to nonspecific mesenteric adenitis, tuberculosis in underdeveloped and developing countries, and Crohn’s disease in the developed world in children, adolescents, and young adults.
+A, appendix; C, cecum; C1, original cecal position; C2, after the force on the lateral wall; CICV, competent ileocecal valve; ICV, ileocecal valve; IICV, incompetent ileocecal valve; IPP, inflamed Peyer’s patches; MD, Meckel’s diverticulum; NPP, normal Peyer’s patches; TI, terminal ileum.

-a).
-Fetal anterior abdominal wall in the midline seen from the left side in sagittal section showing liver, linea alba, umbilical vein and falciform ligament in the supraumbilical part.
-Umbilical site having PVID with the cord containing two umbilical arteries, one vein, and part of the patent urachus (PU).
-The infraumbilical part is occupied by patent urachus above, bladder at the bottom centrally and both umbilical arteries surrounding them.
-This arrangement make right paraumbilical area is the weakest point between strong umbilical ring and the flexible rectus abdominis muscle as demonstrated in B and C below. b).
-In the term neonate arteries, vein, PVID and PU are replaced with ligaments and mobile ileocecal region with blind loop obstruction and competent ICV, pushes it through the weakest point centrally in right paramedian area as demonstrated.
-In the preterm neonates with small left colon syndrome of prematurity, it causes umbilical and inguinal hernias right side being in line twice common than the left side. c).
-Cross sections of anterior abdominal wall at xiphisterna, umbilical and suprapubic areas.
-Note the right paramedian area is the weakest point between the strong scarred umbilical ring medially and mobile sliding rectus abdominis muscle laterally followed by left hypochondrial area without the support of liver and finally area lateral to the rectus muscles on both sides as Spigelian hernia sites are the potential weak points in that order.
-The left hypochondrial and Spigelian hernia sites becomes variants of anterior abdominal wall defects seen clinically.
-AAW, anterior abdominal wall; B, bladder; CC, costal cartilage; EOM, external oblique muscle; FL, falciform ligament; IEA, inferior epigastric artery; IOM, internal oblique muscle; LA, linea alba; L, liver; LLUL, left lateral umbilical ligament; LUA, left umbilical artery; MUL, median umbilical ligament; P, peritoneum; PU, patent urachus; PVD, patent vitellointestinal duct; PVID, patent vitellointestinal duct; RA, rectus abdominis; RL, round ligament; RLUL, right lateral umbilical ligament; RUA, right umbilical artery; SEA, superior epigastric artery; TA, transverse abdominis; TF, transversalis facia; UL, Umbilical ring; UV, umbilical vein; XS, xiphoid process.
+(a) Fetal anterior abdominal wall in the midline seen from the left side in sagittal section, showing the liver, linea alba, umbilical vein, and falciform ligament in the supraumbilical part.
+The umbilical site contains the patent vitellointestinal duct (PVID), with the cord containing two umbilical arteries, one vein, and part of the patent urachus (PU).
+The infraumbilical part is occupied by the PU above, the bladder at the bottom centrally, and both umbilical arteries surrounding them.
+This arrangement makes the right paraumbilical area the weakest point between the strong umbilical ring and the flexible rectus abdominis muscle, as demonstrated in (b) and (c) below. (b) In term neonates, the arteries, vein, PVID, and PU are replaced with ligaments, and the mobile ileocecal region with blind loop obstruction and a competent ICV pushes the ileocecal area through the weakest point centrally in the right paramedian area, as demonstrated.
+In preterm neonates with small left colon syndrome of prematurity, umbilical and inguinal hernias occur on the right side, being in line twice as common as on the left side. (c) Cross-sections of the anterior abdominal wall at the xiphisternal, umbilical, and suprapubic areas—note the right paramedian area is the weakest point between the strong, scarred umbilical ring medially and the mobile, sliding rectus abdominis muscle laterally, followed by the left hypochondrial area without the support of the liver, and finally the area lateral to the rectus muscles on both sides.
+These Spigelian hernia sites are the potential weak points in that order.
+The left hypochondrial and Spigelian hernia sites become variants of anterior abdominal wall defects seen clinically.
+AAW, anterior abdominal wall; B, bladder; CC, costal cartilage; EOM, external oblique muscle; FL, falciform ligament; IEA, inferior epigastric artery; IOM, internal oblique muscle; LA, linea alba; L, liver; LLUL, left lateral umbilical ligament; LUA, left umbilical artery; MUL, median umbilical ligament; P, peritoneum; PU, patent urachus; PVD, patent vitellointestinal duct; PVID, patent vitellointestinal duct; RA, rectus abdominis; RL, round ligament; RLUL, right lateral umbilical ligament; RUA, right umbilical artery; SEA, superior epigastric artery; TA, transverse abdominis; TF, transversalis fascia; UL, umbilical ring; UV, umbilical vein; XS, xiphoid process.

-Finally, we examined the effects of hindgut problems on the midgut, manifesting as gut rotation abnormalities such as nonrotation, malrotation leading to midgut volvulus, and affecting the foregut with partial gastric outlet obstruction and secondary gastroesophageal reflux.
-The normal rotation occurs when there is no hindgut anomaly (Fig. 3a).
-Partial functional obstruction of the hindgut leads to incomplete rotation by lifting up the right colon (Fig. 3b).
-Severe hindgut problems lead to complete malrotation, moving the duodenojejunal flexure downward and creating a “C” shape in the duodenum, while the cecum and appendix attempt to take serosal attachments with the gall bladder and lesser omentum; formation of Ladd’s bands leads to partial gastric outlet obstruction and predisposes the midgut to volvulus formation (Fig. 3c).
-Hindgut problems in preterm babies are commonly referred to as meconium plug syndrome or short left colon syndrome.
-There is typically a small transition between the midgut and hindgut even in full-term babies, but in preterm babies, premature ganglion cells or other congenital motility disorders cause the maximum problems with the right colon, cecum-appendix, and right paramedian defects in most cases.
-Few cases have a predominant obstruction at the left hypochondrial transition between the midgut and hindgut, leading to left hypochondrial defects.
-Some cases have their transition lower in the rectosigmoid region, in which case they present with neurovascular bundle defects in the linea semilunaris as Spigelian-type herniation on the left side lateral to the rectus abdominis muscle, typically occurring only on the left side.
+Finally, we examined the effects of hindgut problems on the midgut, manifesting as gut rotation abnormalities such as nonrotation, malrotation leading to midgut volvulus, and foregut involvement with partial gastric outlet obstruction and secondary gastroesophageal reflux.
+Normal rotation occurs when there is no hindgut anomaly (Fig. 3a).
+Partial functional obstruction of the hindgut leads to incomplete malrotation by lifting up the right colon (Fig. 3b).
+Severe hindgut problems lead to complete malrotation, moving the duodenojejunal flexure downward and creating a “C” shape in the duodenum, while the cecum and appendix attempt to take serosal attachments with the gallbladder and lesser omentum.
+Formation of Ladd’s bands leads to partial gastric outlet obstruction and predisposes the midgut to volvulus formation (Fig. 3c).
+Hindgut problems in preterm babies are commonly referred to as meconium plug syndrome or small left colon syndrome.
+There is typically a small transition between the midgut and hindgut even in full-term babies, but in preterm babies, premature ganglion cells or other congenital motility disorders cause the most problems in the right colon, cecum-appendix, and right paramedian defects.
+A few cases have predominant obstruction at the left hypochondrial transition between the midgut and hindgut, leading to left hypochondrial defects.
+Some cases have their transition lower in the rectosigmoid region, presenting with neurovascular bundle defects in the linea semilunaris as Spigelian-type herniation on the left side, lateral to the rectus abdominis muscle, typically occurring only on the left side.

-Fig. 3 Midgut normal rotation, malrotation and with volvulus.
+Fig. 3 Midgut normal rotation, incomplete malrotation, and complete malrotation with volvulus.

-a).
-Midgut normal rotation.
-Note the foregut is coloured green, midgut as yellow and hind gut is having red color. b).
-Midgut malrotation with all of the small bowel on the right side, ileocecal region in the epigastrium with Ladd’s bands across the duodenum to gall bladder and most of the large bowel on the left side of the abdomen reducing the small bowel mesentery very narrow based. c).
-Midgut malrotation with volvulus leading to strangulation and catastrophic loss of midgut if not being managed urgently.
-A, appendix; AC, ascending colon; C, cecum; DC, descending colon; D, duodenum; E, esophagus; J, jejunum; LADD’S BANDS, adhesion bands between cecum and gall bladder across the duodenum; R, rectum; S, sigmoid colon; TC, transverse colon; TI, terminal ileum.
+(a) Midgut normal rotation. (b) Midgut malrotation with all of the small bowel on the right side, the ileocecal region in the epigastrium with Ladd’s bands across the duodenum to the gallbladder, and most of the large bowel on the left side of the abdomen, reducing the small bowel mesentery to a very narrow base. (c) Midgut malrotation with volvulus leading to strangulation and catastrophic loss of the midgut if not managed urgently.
+Note: The foregut is colored dark pink and green, the midgut light pink, and the hindgut brown.
+A, appendix; AC, ascending colon; C, cecum; DC, descending colon; D, duodenum; E, esophagus; J, jejunum; LADD’S BANDS, adhesion bands between the cecum and gallbladder across the duodenum; R, rectum; S, sigmoid colon; TC, transverse colon; TI, terminal ileum.

-The clinical correlation was done with prenatal diagnosis using transvaginal ultrasound as early as possible, sequentially monitoring the lesion (Fig. 4a).
-At birth, observation showed the ileocecal pole at its peak with full distention resembling an apex of a mountain (Fig. 4b), and postnatal Gastrograffin enema displayed the aftermath of Hirschsprung’s disorder causing partial left colon obstruction and its resultant backpressure effects (Fig. 4c).
+Clinically, prenatal diagnosis of lesions such as free-floating bowel loops outside the abdominal cavity should be performed using transvaginal ultrasound as early as possible, with sequential monitoring of the lesions.
+In newborn babies, the ileocecal pole at its peak with full distention resembles the apex of a mountain at birth (Fig. 4a), and postnatal water-soluble Gastrografin enema displays the aftermath of Hirschsprung’s disorder, causing partial left colon obstruction and its resultant backpressure effects (Fig. 4b).

-a).
-Note the peel over the prenatal bowel protrusion while the fresh bowel near the defect has been pushed during birth canal by compression and just after birth due to fetal stress, coughing, crying and straining. b).
-Water soluble contrast enema showing ill formed flexures, a prominent transition zone at splenic flexure area at the junction of mid and hind gut, redundant transverse and right colon with free reflux into the appendix and ileocecal valve.
+(a) Appearance of gastroschisis at birth showing the peel over the prenatal bowel protrusion, while the fresh bowel near the defect has been pushed during passage through the birth canal by compression, and just after birth due to fetal stress, coughing, crying, and straining. (b) Water-soluble contrast enema showing ill-formed flexures, a prominent transition zone at the splenic flexure area (at the junction of the midgut and hindgut), a redundant transverse and right colon, with free reflux into the appendix and ileocecal valve.

 Epidemiology

-The epidemiological risk factors include young mothers <20 years (four times more common), maternal smoking, alcohol, drugs, and substance abuse, maternal stress and undernourishment, medications including both drug abuse and over-the-counter medications, high-risk pregnancies such as prematurity and small for gestational age, and increasing incidence.23,24 Additionally, genitourinary infections in early pregnancy, environmental exposure to solvents and colorants, and genetic factors play their role in the risk factors for gastroschisis.25,26 The most important element is that most associated anomalies and malformations are related to the gastrointestinal tract itself, so we need to examine this system in detail to find some answers.
+The epidemiological risk factors include young mothers under 20 years of age (four times more common), maternal smoking, alcohol, drug and substance abuse, maternal stress and undernourishment, medications (including both drug abuse and over-the-counter medications), high-risk pregnancies such as prematurity and small for gestational age, and increasing incidences.23,24 Additionally, genitourinary infections in early pregnancy, environmental exposure to solvents and colorants, and genetic factors play a role in the risk factors for gastroschisis.25,26 The most important element is that most associated anomalies and malformations are related to the gastrointestinal tract itself, so we need to examine this system in detail to find some answers.
 Many young mothers belong to lower socioeconomic backgrounds with gross macronutrient and micronutrient deficiencies in the developing world, while macronutrient excess and micronutrient deficiency in the Western world contribute to malnutrition and obesity as additional risk factors.
 Disparities in surgical health service delivery and outcomes are also observed in the Western world, ultimately contributing to many congenital defects related to the environment, including gastroschisis.27

 We have a dedicated team for prenatal diagnosis, with regular multidisciplinary clinical meetings and treatment planning sessions tailored to each individual patient’s diagnosis.
 Their progress is reviewed periodically.
 The most important element is monitoring the closure of gastroschisis to avoid the morbidity and mortality associated with bowel loss, especially midgut loss.
 There has been an increased reported incidence in the past 10 years, mainly due to the widespread use of prenatal ultrasound.
 Early detection of these malformations and associated anomalies allows for multidisciplinary counseling and planning for delivery in a center equipped with high-risk pregnancy assistance, pediatric surgery, and neonatology.33